-Trimming refers to the use of the power trim or trim tabs in order to change the running or static attitude of the boat.
-The engine(s) on this boat is equipped with power trim.
-Power trim is designed to enable you to change the angle of your engine(s) relative to the boat.
+Trimming refers to the use of the engine power trim or trim tabs in order to change the running or static attitude of the boat.
+The engines on this boat are equipped with power trim.
+Power trim is designed to enable you to change the angle of your engines relative to the boat.
 Power trim allows the boat to get on plane by lowering the bow.
-When on plane you can adjust the trim of your engine(s) in order to avoid "plowing" or "porpoising".
+When on plane you can adjust the trim of your engines in order to avoid "plowing" or "porpoising".
 See pages 63 and 83 in Sportfish, Cruisers, Yachts Owner's Manual for more information.
 The trim tabs on your boat also control the trim of the boat, similar to the power trim.
 Refer to the Trim Tabs section in Chapter 8 for additional information.